K9 Thunder: Protection

-Variants
+Upgrades

 K9A1

+In September 2010, a major issue regarding the engine was brought up by the defense committee.
+According to the report, a total of 38 K9s experienced engine cavitation since 2005.
+Initial investigation prior to the discussion suggested that the use of 3rd party manufactured antifreeze may have caused the engine cavitation.
+Using the recommended TK-6-03-01012 antifreeze did not solve the problem, suggesting that the antifreeze was not the cause of the issue.
+A member of the defense committee mentioned that the Turkish T-155, which uses an identical mobile system but has an APU (auxiliary power unit) installed, never reported such a case.
+The military chose to study the issue further by monitoring how antifreeze affects the engine, and testing the APU when the vehicle is in idle.
+Installing an APU on the K9 was discussed during its development phase, but was not adapted for mass production.

 In September 2011, the Defense Committee addressed issues regarding the K9 Thunder's FCS (fire control system), noting that its computer and OS (operating system) are discontinued and outdated, thus increasing related logistics cost by 70% over past 3 years.
-India expressed the same concern.
+India expressed the same concern during evaluation.
 The first produced 24 K9s are equipped with i386 and the rest are with i486; DOS is installed on both types.
 On the other hand, Samsung Techwin argued that both the processor and the OS are widely used in the military including newly produced weapons, that older CPUs are more durable, and that DOS has a lower failure rate.

 The military was determined to launch a FCS upgrade program starting in 2013 for both logistical reason's and Australia's request.
-In October 2013, the DAPA announced a future plan for K9 upgrades along with a new extended range ammunition starting in 2014.
 In December 2013, the DAPA awarded Samsung Techwin as a main provider for the K9 upgrade program.

-In August 2014, Hanwha and Poongsan were selected as the preferred bidders for new extended ammunition used for both the K9 and the K55A1.
-The two companies will compete to win the project.
+In March 2015, the South Korean military announced that Samsung Techwin was developing a driver's safety system, as a consequence of an accident resulting in the death of an operator in January 2015.
+Under the safety system, the turret rotation automatically stops if the driver's hatch remains open and is at a dangerous angle to the driver.
+The feature can be turned off if necessary.

 In August 2017, the DAPA approved the serial production of upgraded K9s.
 K9A1 upgrades include an automatic FCS, combining GPS system to INS, an improved driver's night periscope with thermal frontal camera, a rear view camera, and a driver's safety system.
-The 8~10 kW auxiliary power unit is provided by Farymann & TZEN co, Ltd. A1 standard also allows to shoot new extended range ammunition.
-Each vehicle will receive upgrades during its overhaul, starting in 2018.
+The 8 kW auxiliary power unit (APU) is provided by Farymann & TZEN co, Ltd. A1 standard also allows to shoot new extended range ammunition.
+All Korean K9s will receive A1 upgrades along with a 12-year cycle overhaul at the Army Consolidated Maintenance Depot starting in 2018.
 The first K9A1 joined the Republic of Korea Army in August 2018.

-In July 2019, Hanwha was removed from the new ammunition project due to unsatisfactory results, making Poongsan the sole bidder.
-In November 2020, new extended range ammunition by Poongsan was accepted for service after years of tests.
-The new ammunition combines BB (base bleed) with RAP (rocket assisted propulsion), reaching 54 km with HE or 45 km with DP-ICM.
-The manufacturing will start in 2022, and will be operational by 2023.
-Poongsan has been working on different types of ammunitions, such as POM (PARA – Observation Munition) and GGAM (Gliding Guided Artillery Munition) since 2013 and 2014 respectively.
+According to the magazine published by the DAPA in October 2024, South Korea plans to upgrade 600 vehicles to A1 standard.